-Dependent children's employment income includes income derived from bona fide employment in the family business, farm etc (maximum of \$6,000).
+Employment income includes income derived from bona fide employment in the family business, farm etc. (maximum of \$6,000).

 The following table shows the treatment of a young person's income in the base tax year.

 Here are some examples of income for the purposes of the FAMT: